May 2019 (Last updated in September 2019)

-Hilton Seychelles Labriz Resort & Spa is located on Silhouette Island in the Seychelles.
-The island is the third largest granite island in the Seychelles, but despite the size, it only has approximately 200 inhabitants.
-93 percent of the island is declared a national park, and Silhouette Island is one of the most biodiverse places in the West Indian Ocean.
+The Hilton Seychelles Labriz Resort & Spa is located on Silhouette Island, the third largest granite island in the Seychelles.
+Despite its size, it only has approximately 200 inhabitants.
+Ninety-three percent of the island is declared a national park, and Silhouette Island is one of the most biodiverse places in the West Indian Ocean.

-To get to Hilton Seychelles Labriz Resort & Spa, you have two options.
-Either to take a helicopter or the hotel shuttle boat from Mahé.
-Both options are pretty expensive.
-We chose to take the boat, which was the most affordable option.
+To get to the Hilton Seychelles Labriz Resort & Spa, you have two options, both of them rather expensive: a helicopter or the hotel shuttle boat from Mahé.
+We chose to take the boat, which was the more affordable option.

 Arrival and Check-in

-From our previous hotel in Beau Vallon, it was only a short taxi ride to Hilton’s dock, the Bel Hombre Jetty.
-At the dock, our luggage was taken care of while we checked in.
-The hotel completes the formalities before guests arrive at Silhouette Island, which we found very convenient.
+From our previous hotel in Beau Vallon (a beach district on Mahé), it was only a short taxi ride to Hilton’s dock, the Bel Hombre Jetty.
+We checked in right at the dock while a staff member took our luggage — the Hilton Labriz completes the formalities before guests even arrive at Silhouette Island, which we found very convenient.
 At the other hotels we stayed at during our visit to the Seychelles, the check-in process tended to be a lengthy affair.
-In Hilton’s lounge this was done in just a few moments.
+In Hilton’s lounge on the dock, this was done in just a few moments.

-We arrived at Bel Hombre Jetty 30 minutes before departure as the hotel requests, and thus had some time to spare before the boat was leaving.
+We arrived at Bel Hombre Jetty 30 minutes before the shuttle boat departure as the hotel requests, and thus had some time to spare.
 We therefore appreciated the complimentary wireless internet in the lounge.
-We were also offered welcome drinks and cold cloths.
-More drinks and sandwiches could be purchased.
-Additional facilities in the lounge included showers and toilets, and there was seating both inside and outside.
+We were also offered welcome drinks and cold towels, and more drinks and sandwiches could be purchased.
+Additional facilities in the lounge included showers and restrooms, and there was seating both inside and outside.

 A few minutes after the scheduled departure time, we boarded the boat and received a short security briefing.
 The interior of the boat was not the newest, but the seats were very comfortable.
 Other guests obviously agreed, as a surprisingly large number of them were napping during the boat ride.
-On the way back, a boat of a newer date was used with more updated interiors.
+On the way back, a newer boat was used with more updated interiors.
 However, that boat was smaller, so it moved slightly more in the waves.
-Both boats had toilets onboard.
+Both boats had restrooms onboard.

 As we approached Silhouette Island, we saw a group of people standing on the dock.
 It was the hotel staff welcoming us to the resort.
 Once inside the arrival lounge, each one of the staff members introduced themselves.
 We thought this was a very nice gesture.

-We took the boat from Mahé at 9.30 am.
-Since we arrived at Silhouette Island so early, our room was not quite ready.
-Along with the other guests, we were driven to the pool bar and offered a light breakfast consisting of drinks and pastries.
-We were told that wardrobes and a shower were available at the activity center, and after a quick snack we went there to put on our swimming suits.
+Since we arrived early at Silhouette Island (we had taken the boat from Mahé at 9:30 am), our room was not quite ready yet.
+The staff therefore drove us, along with the other guests, to the pool bar and offered us a light breakfast consisting of drinks and pastries.
+They informed us that wardrobes and a shower were available at the activity center, and after a quick snack we went there to put on our swimming suits.

-A couple of minutes later the Duty Manager, to our surprise, also turned up in the activity center.
-He informed us that our room was ready and escorted us personally to our villa.
-We got an introduction to the in-room facilities, and he explained what benefits we were entitled to as Hilton Honors Diamond status holders*.
-This included free breakfast, a 15% discount on spa treatments and free bike and kayak rentals.
-The discount on spa treatments was supposed to apply only to treatments of 60 and 90 minute duration, but we were able to use it on the two 30-minute treatments we had at the spa.
+A couple of minutes later, the Duty Manager, to our surprise, turned up in the activity center to let us know that our room was ready.
+He then escorted us personally to our villa and explained what benefits we were entitled to as Hilton Honors Diamond status holders*.
+This included free breakfast, a 15% discount on spa treatments, and free bike and kayak rentals.
+The discount on spa treatments was supposed to apply only to treatments of 60 and 90 minutes, but we were able to use it on two 30-minute treatments.

 Our King Garden Villa